bobovski66/Precalculus/README.md

 # Precalculus I

-Course materials, interactive demos, and labs for Precalculus I (college algebra) at Centralia College.
+Course materials, interactive demos, and labs for Precalculus I.

 The organizing idea is to treat **functions as data** — point clouds with a constraint — and to introduce each function family through data of a characteristic shape.